eric-blankinshp/Final-Project/README.md

 ## Recommendation for future analysis
 We think that in future analysis, it would be helpful to see how other factors affect home values.
-Originaly, we wanted to see how things like crime, school ratings, unemployment rate, and other non-physical attributes affect the value.
+Originally, we wanted to see how things like crime, school ratings, unemployment rate, and other non-physical attributes affect the value.
 We had a tough time finding good data for these things, but with more time, think it would helpful to add to our original findings.

 ## What we would have done differently